 The Doing Business project captures several important dimensions of the business regulatory environment as they apply to domestic firms.
 It provides quantitative analyses of regulations for the 11 areas captured by the report.

 The project uses 2 types of data.
 The first type of data serves as input into indicators on the complexity and cost of regulatory processes.
 The second type of data comes from reading laws and regulations in each economy.
 In order to collect accurate data, the Doing Business team conducts several rounds of interactions with expert respondents.
 The objective of Doing Business is to measure the simplicity, efficiency and accessibility of the regulatory environment.

-While the Labor Market Regulation (LMR) indicator is not included in the calculation of the ease of doing business ranking, the indicator has not been excluded from the Doing Business 2016 report.
-The LMR methodology was recently reviewed by internal and external consultative groups, with the aim of measuring the efficiency of employment regulation that favors job creation within international standards.
-Currently, the Labor Market Regulation raw data are presented as an annex in the Doing Business 2016 report and are not factored into the ease of doing business ranking.
+While the Labor Market Regulation (LMR) indicator is not included in the calculation of the ease of doing business ranking, the indicator has not been excluded from the Doing Business 2017 report.
+The LMR methodology was reviewed by internal and external consultative groups, with the aim of measuring the efficiency of employment regulation that favors job creation within international standards.
+Currently, the Labor Market Regulation raw data are presented as an annex in the Doing Business 2017 report and are not factored into the ease of doing business ranking.

 The Doing Business methodology has the following caveats that should be considered when interpreting the data.

 First, the collected data refer to businesses in the economy’s largest business city and may not be representative of regulation in other parts of the economy (except for 11 economies for which the second largest business city was added).
 To address this limitation, Subnational Doing Business indicators were created.
 The subnational studies point to significant differences in the speed of reform and the ease of doing business across cities in the same economy.

 Second, the data often focus on a specific business form—a limited liability company (or its legal equivalent) of a specified size—and may not be representative of the regulation on other businesses, for example, sole proprietorships.